Student Class Attendance

 The policy states the following:

-- Up until midterm or “last day to drop without academic penalty,” the faculty member may withdraw any student who has ceased to attend/participate actively in a class, and the student will receive a grade of “W” on their academic record.
+- Up until midterm or “last day to drop without academic penalty,” the student must submit a course or semester withdrawal to receive a grade of “W” on their academic record.

-- After midterm or “last day to drop without academic penalty,” faculty can continue to withdraw any student who has ceased to attend/participate actively in a class; however, the student will receive a grade of “WF” on their academic record.
+- After midterm or “last day to drop without academic penalty,” the student may request a course or semester withdrawal to receive a grade of “WF” on their academic record.

-- The Registrar’s office notifies students of faculty/withdrawal actions; the Financial Aid Office is also notified.
-The student is responsible for understanding a withdrawal or faculty withdrawal may result in loss of financial aid and that failing to properly withdraw from a course may result in receiving a failing grade of “F” for the course.
+- The student is responsible for understanding the withdrawal process which may result in loss of financial aid and that failing to properly withdraw from a course may result in receiving a grade of “FA” for non attendance.

 Attendance in online classes is verified in terms of participation, time spent in a particular unit or other part of online courseware, time spent in chats and online discussion, quality and quantity of chat and online discussion content, quality and quantity of e-mail, quality and quantity of course work, test participation, and other considerations.
 Distance learning courses at Albany State University are instructor-led classes, not independent study or correspondence courses.
 Students are expected to engage actively in the course content, participate in student-teacher and student-student communications, and complete assignments and tests according to the requirements and schedule of the course instructor.

-Failure to participate, communicate, or meet course requirements within the time frame required by the instructor may reduce the grade for the course or initiate faculty-withdrawal procedures as noted in the “Student Attendance Policy.”
+Failure to participate, communicate, or meet course requirements within the time frame required by the instructor may reduce the grade for the course.
 Divisions or departments may have class attendance policies of a more specific nature within this general policy statement.
 Each instructor shall provide detailed policies and procedures in writing to each student at the beginning of the course.